httpwg/http-extensions/draft-ietf-httpbis-client-hints.md

 Implementers ought to consider both user and server controlled mechanisms and policies to control which Client Hints header fields are advertised:

   - Implementers SHOULD restrict delivery of some or all Client Hints header fields to the opt-in origin only, unless the opt-in origin has explicitly delegated permission to another origin to request Client Hints header fields.
   - Implementers MAY provide user choice mechanisms so that users may balance privacy concerns with bandwidth limitations.
-However, implementers should also be aware that explaining the privacy implications of passive fingerprinting or network information disclosure to users may be challenging.
+However, implementers should also be aware that explaining the privacy implications of passive fingerprinting to users may be challenging.
   - Implementations specific to certain use cases or threat models MAY avoid transmitting some or all of Client Hints header fields.
 For example, avoid transmission of header fields that can carry higher risks of linkability.

 Implementers SHOULD support Client Hints opt-in mechanisms and MUST clear persisted opt-in preferences when site data, browsing history, browsing cache, or similar, are cleared.